Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

-Now consider right-angled hyperbolic $3$-polytopes of finite volume.
-Each finite vertex of such a polytope has valency $3$, and ideal vertices have valency $4$.
-Using Andreev's theorem it can be shown that cutting off ideal vertices defines a bijection between combinatorial types of right-angled hyperbolic $3$-polytopes of finite volume and almost Pogorelov polytopes different from the $4$-prism (cube) and the $5$-prism (see \cite[Theorem 10.3.1]{DO01} and \cite[Theorem 6.5]{E19}).
-Moreover, all quadrangles of the resulting polytope arise from ideal vertices.
-A simple $3$-polytope is called an {\it almost Pogorelov polytope}, if it is different from the simplex, has no $3$-belts, and any its $4$-belt surrounds a quadrangular facet.
-The simple polytope with $8$ facets drawn in the center at the bottom in Fig.~\ref{Octfig} we will denote~$P_8$.
+Let us denote by~$P_8$ the simple polytope with $8$ facets drawn in the center at the bottom in Fig.~\ref{Octfig}.
 It has a nontrivial $4$-belt consisting of pentagons and surrounding two quadrangles on each side.
-It was shown in \cite{E19} that this polytope has some properties similar to properties of almost Pogorelov polytopes. \begin{proposition} Let $\Gamma$ be a Hamiltonian cycle on an almost Pogorelov $3$-polytope $Q$ or the polytope $P_8$. \begin{enumerate} \item Then shrinking to points the edges of the perfect matching $M_{\Gamma}$ complementary to $\Gamma$ gives an ideal right-angled polytope $P$ if and only if each quadrangle of $Q$ has three edges in~$\Gamma$.
-In this case the polytope $Q$ has an induced nonselfcrossing Eulerian cycle $\gamma$ such that $\Gamma=\Gamma_\gamma$.
-For the link $C_{\gamma}$ the complement $S^3\setminus C_\gamma$ is hyperbolic. \item The cube $I^3$ and the $5$-prism $M_5\times I$ do not have Hamiltonian cycles with the above condition.
-The polytope $P_8$ up to combinatorial symmetries has a unique Hamiltonian cycle with the above condition shown in Fig.~\ref{Octfig}. \item For $Q\notin \{I^3, M_5\times I, P_8\}$ the $2$-fold branched covering space corresponding to $C_\Gamma$ becomes hyperbolic after cutting along incompressible Klein bottles corresponding to quadrangles~of~$Q$.
-For $Q=Q_8$ the $2$-fold branched covering space splits into two manifolds with geometry $\mathbb L^2\times \mathbb R$ after cutting along the incompressible torus corresponding to the $4$-belt consisting of pentagons. \end{enumerate} \end{proposition} \begin{proof} For each quadrangle of $Q$ the Hamiltonian cycle contains either two its opposite edges, or three of its edges.
-In the first case after shrinking the quadrangle becomes a bigon and we obtain no polytope.
-If each quadrangle intersects $\Gamma$ by three edges, then it intersects at vertices two edges of the complementary perfect matching, and by~ \cite[Corollary 12.31]{E19} cutting off all the edges of the matching gives an almost Pogorelov polytope different from the $4$- and the $5$-prism and produces all its quadrangles.
-For $Q=P_8$ to use \cite[Corollary 12.31]{E19} we additionally need to check that $\Gamma$ does not contain all the four common edges of pentagons.
-But in this case it can not have $3$ edges on each quadrangle, so the additional condition holds.
-Now shrinking quadrangles to points we obtain an ideal right-angled hyperbolic $3$-polytope $P$.
-The same polytope we obtain by shrinking all the edges of the matching.
-Thus, item (1) is proved.
+It was shown in \cite{E19} that the polytope $P_8$ has some properties similar to properties of almost Pogorelov polytopes. \begin{remark} The polytope $P_8$ is known as the $3$-dimensional {\it pellytope} ($n$-dimensinal pellytope is a particular simple polytope with $3n-1$ facets.
+The number of its vertices is equal to {\it Pell's} number $N_{n+1}$, where $N_1=1$, $N_2=2$, and $N_n=2N_{n-1}+N_{n-2}$.
+Pellytopes determine a family of binary geometries, see \cite{BTTM25}.
+Such geometries have been recently introduced in particle physics in connection with stringy integrals \cite{AHLT23}).
+The polytope $P_8$ was the first example of a simple $3$-polytope whose moment-angle manifold $\mathcal{Z}_{P_8}$ has a nontrivial Massey product \cite{B03}.
+Also $P_8$ is a unique {\it medial polytope} with $8$ facets (a simple $3$-polytope with all facets $q$- and $(q+1)$-gons for some $q$) and is a candidate to have the combinatorial type of a polytope with maximal volume among all $3$-polytopes with $8$ facets and given surface area \cite{G35}. \end{remark} \begin{proposition} Let $\Gamma$ be a Hamiltonian cycle in an almost Pogorelov $3$-polytope $P$ or the polytope $P_8$. \begin{enumerate} \item The link $C_\Gamma$ is hyperbolic if and only if each quadrangle of $P$ has three edges in~$\Gamma$. \item The cube $I^3$ and the $5$-prism $M_5\times I$ do not have Hamiltonian cycles with the above condition.
+The polytope $P_8$ up to combinatorial symmetries has a unique Hamiltonian cycle with the above condition shown in Fig.~\ref{Octfig}. \item For $P\notin \{I^3, M_5\times I, P_8\}$ the $2$-sheeted branched covering space corresponding to $C_\Gamma$ becomes hyperbolic after cutting along incompressible Klein bottles corresponding to quadrangles~of~$P$.
+For $P=P_8$ the $2$-sheeted branched covering space splits into two manifolds with geometry $\mathbb L^2\times \mathbb R$ after cutting along the incompressible torus corresponding to the $4$-belt consisting of pentagons. \end{enumerate} \end{proposition} \begin{proof} Item (1) follows from Theorem~\ref{thHL} (as well as \cite[Theorems 6.5 and 11.6]{E19}), as well as from \cite[Corollary 12.31]{E19}.

 Item (2) follows from the direct enumeration of Hamiltonian cycles on $I^3, M_5\times I$ and $P_8$.